mjkwon2021/CAT-Net/README.md

 ##### 1. Prepare datasets.
 Obtain datasets you want to use for training.

+You can download tampCOCO and compRAISE datasets on [[Google Drive Link]](https://drive.google.com/drive/folders/1WO-e_01NmTdKmZbHyWlKVjE5Fsey8jQO?usp=sharing).

+Note that tampCOCO consists of four datasets: cm_COCO, sp_COCO, bcm_COCO (=CM RAISE), bcmc_COCO (=CM-JPEG RAISE).

+Also note that compRAISE is an alias of JPEG RAISE in the journal paper.

 Set training and validation set configuration in Splicing/data/data_core.py.

 CAT-Net only allows JPEG images for training.
 So non-JPEG images in each dataset must be JPEG compressed (with Q100 and no chroma subsampling) before you start training.